IRLL-Org/RL_framework_frontend/README.md

 handleOk()
 handleCancel()
 ```
-Functions used to handle the visibility of the confirmation model.
+Functions used to handle the visibility of the confirmation model.By default, the model does not appear, it is visible to the user when the game ends.
 ```javascript
 sendMessage(data)
 ```